Gangtok Hill Station – Gangtok Travel Guide

 It is named the seven point tour due to its seven notable points of tourist interest and takes around 4 hours to complete.
 The seven points are:

-- The Chorten Stupa – A large structure holding many Buddhist relics
+- The Chorten Stupa –

 - Directorates of Handicrafts and Handlooms – Find a wonderful collection of handicrafts and handlooms when visiting this institute.
 Visitors can choose between a wide selection of furniture, hand carved foldable chairs, hand painted masks, exquisite dolls plus much more.

 - The Flower Show –